hackafterdark/context-sherpa/README.md

 ## Installation

 Context Sherpa is delivered as a single, self-contained binary for easy integration with AI coding agents.
-The binary contains both the MCP server and the ast-grep tool, requiring no external dependencies.

 ### Option 1: Download from Releases

 1. Navigate to the [releases page](https://github.com/hackafterdark/context-sherpa/releases/latest) of the GitHub repository.
 2. Download the binary that matches your operating system and architecture:
       - `context-sherpa-linux-amd64` (Linux)
       - `context-sherpa-darwin-amd64` or `context-sherpa-darwin-arm64` (macOS)
       - `context-sherpa-windows-amd64.exe` or `context-sherpa-windows-arm64.exe` (Windows)
+3.  **For Windows users**: Download the `ast-grep` binary from the [ast-grep releases page](https://github.com/ast-grep/ast-grep/releases/latest) and place `ast-grep.exe` in the same directory as `context-sherpa.exe`.
-3. Configure your AI coding tool (Roo Code, Cline, Cursor, etc.) to use Context Sherpa as an MCP server.
+4. Configure your AI coding tool (Roo Code, Cline, Cursor, etc.) to use Context Sherpa as an MCP server.

+**Important Windows Notes:**
+- Both `context-sherpa.exe` and `ast-grep.exe` must be in your project directory for relative paths to work correctly
+- Due to Windows security restrictions, the `ast-grep.exe` binary cannot be embedded in the main executable
+- You may need to unblock the `ast-grep.exe` file in Windows security settings if it shows security warnings

 ### Option 2: Build from Source

-You can also build from source, though you'll need to ensure the `ast-grep` binary is available (see Contributing section below).
+You can also build from source, though you'll need to ensure the `ast-grep` binary is available.

+**For Windows users**: Due to security restrictions, you must download the `ast-grep.exe` binary separately:

+1. Download `ast-grep.exe` from the [ast-grep releases page](https://github.com/ast-grep/ast-grep/releases/latest)
+2. Place `ast-grep.exe` in the same directory as your built `context-sherpa.exe`
+3. Both executables should be in your project directory for relative paths to work correctly

+**For Linux/macOS users**: The build process will attempt to use the system `ast-grep` installation.

 ```bash
 go build -o context-sherpa ./cmd/server
 ```

+**Note**: If you encounter issues with the ast-grep executable on Windows, you may need to unblock the file in Windows security settings or run it from a trusted location.

 ## Configuration